-Asymmetric velvety thickening and hyperpigmentation of the skin, seen chiefly on the neck, axilla, groins, and other body folds.
+Velvety thickening and hyperpigmentation of the skin, seen chiefly on the neck, axilla, groins, and other body folds.
+Usually symmetric.

 May be hyperkeratotic and associated with skin tags.

-A cutaneous marker related to heredity, obesity, endocrine disorders (particularly diabetes), drug administration, and malignancy.
+A cutaneous marker related to heredity, obesity, endocrine disorders (particularly diabetes), medication, and malignancy.

 ETIOLOGY AND PATHOGENESIS

-Insidious onset; in type 5 rapid.
+Insidious onset, except malignant type, which is rapid.
 The first visible change is darkening of pigmentation.

-SKIN LESIONS All types of AN: Darkening of pigmentation, skin appears dirty (Fig. 5-1).
-As skin thickens, it appears velvety; skin lines accentuated; surface becomes rugose, mammillated.
-Type 3: Velvety patch on inner, upper thigh at site of chafing; often has many skin tags in body folds and neck.
-Type 5: Hyperkeratosis and hyperpigmentation more pronounced (Fig. 5-2A).
+SKIN LESIONS Darkening of pigmentation (Fig. 5-1).
+As skin thickens, it appears velvety; skin lines accentuated; surface becomes rugose, mamillated.
+Often has many skin tags in body folds and neck.
+Malignant type: Hyperkeratosis and hyperpigmentation more pronounced (Fig. 5-2A).
 Involvement of oral mucosa and vermilion border of lips (Fig. 5-2B).
-Hyperkeratosis of the palms/soles, with accentuation of papillary markings, "Tripe hands" (Fig. 5-2C).
+Hyperkeratosis of the palms/soles, with accentuation of papillary markings, “Tripe hands” (Fig. 5-2C).